netomantonio/matrix-protocol/MOC_MATRIX_ONTOLOGY_CATALOG.md

 ---

-## 🌐 CSH Overview
+## 🌐 MOC Overview

-The **Semantic Hierarchy Catalog (CSH)** is the fundamental component that allows the Matrix Protocol to separate universal core concepts from organization-specific taxonomies and structures.
+The **Matrix Ontology Catalog (MOC)** is the fundamental component that allows the Matrix Protocol to separate universal core concepts from organization-specific taxonomies and structures.

-CSH defines **configurable hierarchies** for any concept that depends on organizational structures, maintaining global conceptual consistency while enabling total local adaptability.
+MOC defines **configurable hierarchies** for any concept that depends on organizational structures, maintaining global conceptual consistency while enabling total local adaptability.

 ---